Nailf8/food-secure-algeria/README.md

 # Introduction
-Machine learning project to provide a document issue date prediction model.
+GenAI project to provide insight on Food Security Policies in Lagérie.
-This project contains scripts to deploy the model into an AzureML endpoint.
+This project contains scripts to deploy the app locally.

 # Project structure